 Rosemary isn't just delightfully aromatic - that lovely smell could also perk up that faulty memory and concentration.
 It's excellent for benefiting other down-and-out functions too, such as blood circulation, adrenal glands, poor hair growth, sore muscles, and poor digestion.

-Rosemary can be used to flavor a variety of dishes, and it can also be drinked as an infusion in order to improve memory, reduce stress, and cheer you up during those bummed, winter days.
+Rosemary can be used to flavor a variety of dishes, and it can also be drinked as a rosemary tea for memory improvement as well as for reducing stress and cheer you up during those bummed, winter days.

 Thyme (Thymus vulgaris)